nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 <!--
 - feel free to contact
+- any problem also the possibility to go to common knowledgebase and look if there is an answer to upcoming questions
-- if problems occur we hope you contact us so we can solve and improve the guide or quickstart
+- if problems where the knowledgebase can´t help we hope you contact us so we can try to solve it
-- link shouldn´t change so you can always come back
+- link shouldn´t change so you can always come back to the quickstart
+- we always want to improve the guide or quickstart to make collaboration easier
+- if there are any ideas for improvement we are open for it

 -->